Salim Durani

+Early life

+Salim Durani was born in a Pashtun family in Afghanistan.
+His father Abdul Aziz Durani was a professional cricketer.
+Impressed by his wicket-keeping and batting performances for Nawanagar, (present day Jamnagar), in their tour of Karachi in 1935, Abdul Aziz was offered a job as a sub-inspector by the then Jam Sahib Digvijaysinhji Ranjitsinhji, which was when the Durani family settled in Jamnagar.
+After India's partition in 1947, Aziz moved to Pakistan, while his family stayed in Jamnagar.
+Future Pakistan national cricketer Hanif Mohammad was Aziz's student there.

+Salim Durani left Kabul along with his parents when he was three years old.

+Cricket career

 Durani was the hero of India's series victory against England in 1961–62.
 He took 8 and 10 wickets in their wins at Kolkata and Chennai, respectively.
 Also, a decade later, he would be instrumental in India's maiden victory against the West Indies at Port of Spain, taking the wickets of Clive Lloyd and Gary Sobers.

-In his 50 Test innings, he made just the one century, 104 against the West Indies in 1962.
+In his 50 Test innings, he made just one century, 104 against the West Indies in 1962.
 He played for Gujarat, Rajasthan and Saurashtra in first-class cricket.
-He made 14 hundreds in first-class cricket in which he managed 8545 runs at 33.37.
-Durani had a special rapport with the spectators, who once agitated when he was dropped from the team for the Kanpur Test in 1973, with placards and slogans such as, "No Durani, no test!"
+He made 14 hundreds in first-class cricket and managed 8,545 runs at 33.37.
+Durani had a special rapport with the spectators, who once agitated when he was dropped from the team for the Kanpur Test in 1973, turned up with placards and slogans such as, "No Durani, no test!"

-As he is the only Afghanistan-born Indian test cricketer he was present during the historic India vs Afghanistan test match on 14 June 2018.
+As the only Afghanistan-born Indian test cricketer, he was present during the historic India vs Afghanistan test match on 14 June 2018.

+Film career

-He appeared in the film Charitra with Parveen Babi in 1973.
+Durani appeared in the film Charitra with Parveen Babi in 1973.
 He was the first cricketer to win an Arjuna Award.
-He was awarded the C.K.
-Nayudu Lifetime Achievement Award by the BCCI in 2011.
+He was awarded the C. K. Nayudu Lifetime Achievement Award by the BCCI in 2011.